jmswaney/thesis/source/14_Coregistration.md

 Multiround staining and imaging of a single brain sample has been demonstrated using tissue clearing techniques for over 20 rounds (Murray et al. 2015).
-Multiple staining rounds of a thin-section of human visual cortex was coregistered using a nonrigid 3D SIFT keypoint matching procedure based on vasculature staining in each round [@Lowe2004].
+Multiple staining rounds of a thin-section of human visual cortex were coregistered using a nonrigid 3D SIFT keypoint matching procedure based on vasculature staining in each round [@Lowe2004].
 However, the 3D SIFT feature extraction and thin-plate spline (TPS) calculations are not scalable to the